 (iii) Receive a refund (processing takes approximately 2 weeks)

-C. This satisfaction guarantee is based on our goal of providing quality programs.
-To obtain a Satisfaction Guarantee request form, contact any Parks, Recreation and Cultural Resources facility.
-You will be asked to share the reason for your request.
+C. This satisfaction guarantee is based on the goal of providing quality programs.
+To obtain a Satisfaction Guarantee request form, patrons may contact any Parks, Recreation and Cultural Resources facility.
+Patrons will be asked to share the reason for their request.
 Requests must be made in writing no later than 10 days after the completion of the program.
-We encourage you to contact us with your suggestions and comments:
+Patrons are encouraged to contact staff with suggestions and comments.

 D. Adult sport leagues, trips, consumable program supplies, retail sales, daily admissions, facility memberships, facility rentals, special events or tickets to entertainment or sporting events are exempt from the Satisfaction Guarantee.
 The Town of Cary reserves the right to limit use of this Guarantee by an individual or group on a case-by-case basis after thorough review of circumstances and/or history.

 A. The Cary Parks, Recreation and Cultural Resources Department provides items for sale to the general public for a variety of reasons.
 Three types of resale operations have been identified currently within the department:

 iii.
 Sale of retail items at cost as a Programs Service

 B. Retail Sales Operation are purchased wholesale and priced accordingly to comparable market prices within the local area.
 For the purpose of retail sales operations, sales are available as a customer convenience and not for the sole purpose of being competitive with local merchants and retailers.